aspose-imaging-cloud/aspose-imaging-cloud-java/README.md

 // another requests typically follow the same principles
 ```

+# Tests
+Tests are intended for internal usage only.

 # Licensing
 All Aspose.Imaging for Cloud SDKs, helper scripts and templates are licensed under [MIT License](LICENSE).